Teriks/pake/README.rst

     Glob Removed Files: "bar/*.o"

-Parallelism Inside Tasks
+Concurrency Inside Tasks
 ========================

-Work can be submitted to the threadpool pake is running its tasks on in order to achieve a predictable level of parallelism that is limited by the **--jobs** command line argument or the *jobs* parameter of **pake.Pake.run**.
+Work can be submitted to the threadpool pake is running its tasks on in order to achieve a predictable level of concurrency that is limited by the **--jobs** command line argument or the *jobs* parameter of **pake.Pake.run**.